linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 You can further broaden your search using the `--skip-vcs-ignores` option, which has The Silver Searcher ignore the contents of `.gitignore` and `.hgignore` files.

 Using the `--unrestricted` option gives you the broadest search.
-With it, The Silver Searcher searches hidden files and directories and ignores the contents of `.*ignore` files, including the `.ignore` file.
+With this option, The Silver Searcher searches hidden files and directories and ignores the contents of `.*ignore` files, including the `.ignore` file.

 ## Conclusion

-You should be ready now to start using Silver Searcher for your projects!
+You should now be ready to start using Silver Searcher for your projects.
 But Silver Searcher is a highly-capable search tool with even more to offer than covered in this guide.
 Be sure, as you put what you have learned here to action, to also check out Silver Searcher's additional command options.
 You can find them with the `ag --help` command, and they are likely to give you plenty more to fine-tune your searches.